stmorse/stmorse.github.io/_posts/2022-12-14-point-process-sim.md

 <img align="center" width="100%" src="{{ site.github.url }}/images/2022/checking_interarrivals.png" alt="Checking exponential interarrivals are Poisson distributed">

-Nice.
+I'll allow myself to be convinced.

+## Interlude

+Recall we defined a Poisson process such that the count of arrivals over **any** interval is distributed Poisson.
+This is key.
+For our car example, in order to be a Poisson process, just as the end-of-day totals must match a Poisson distribution, the end-of-week totals must match a Poisson distribution (with $$\Lambda = 70$$) -- and the end-of-hour, end-of-minute, etc.

+Suppose not: imagine your day-totals are Poisson distributed, but they're all packed into the first minute of the day!
+So the day-interval exhibits Poisson-iness on aggregate, but no interval does -- this is obviously not Poisson.

+Perhaps surprisingly, we ensured this didn't happen when we placed the points uniformly at random along the interval.
+This seeming benign choice of placement was actually critical: it ensured the points would have a common distribution of *interarrival times*.

-We might want to check the other direction, that generating sequences by sampling $$N$$ from the Poisson, and arranging uniformly at random, gives exponential interarrival times.
+Let's check this, that generating sequences by sampling $$N$$ from the Poisson, and arranging uniformly at random, gives exponential interarrival times.
 This time we'll compare the true and experimental CDFs (instead of PDFs), to avoid any fussing with binning.

 ```python
 rate, T = 10, 1